-- If we put a new restriction on your use of the drug. - If we remove your drug from the Drug List
+- If we move your drug into a higher cost-sharing tier. - If we put a new restriction on your use of the drug. - If we remove your drug from the Drug List

 If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
 Until that date, you probably won't see any increase in your payments or any added restriction to your use of the drug.
 You will not get direct notice this year about changes that do not affect you.
 However, on January 1 of the next year, the changes will affect you, and it is important to check the Drug List in the new benefit year for any changes to drugs.